 The Single Subject in Mathematics and Science Credential Program prepares students to teach mathematics, biology, chemistry, or physics.
-The program prepares students to meet the changing needs and aspirations of urban youth by opening new learning opportunities for them and by addressing the social and political inequities that have historically stymied their academic success.
-Additionally, the program prepares Mills students with the knowledge, skills, and dispositions to work collaboratively with colleagues.
-In this way, students learn to view and address the complexities of teaching adolescents from multiple perspectives.
-The program prepares students to be successful teachers in schools as they exist currently, and at the same time, to change them to better meet the needs of adolescent learners.
+Mills students gain the knowledge, skills, and dispositions to work collaboratively with colleagues and learn to address the complexities of teaching adolescents from multiple perspectives.
+Our students are prepared to be successful teachers in schools as they currently exist, and at the same time, to change them to better meet the needs of adolescent learners.

 - Cohort-based program: The program year begins with a late summer course in mathematical understanding in elementary school teaching.
 The program also includes a late summer retreat where you meet other new students and the faculty—the people who will become colleagues as you enter the teaching profession.